queviva/fontswamp/README.md

 # fontswap
-one line javascript for custome changing font in a webpage
+one line javascript for custome changing fonts in a webpage